-C. ENVIRONMENTAL POLICIES AND PERFORMANCE
+B. ENVIRONMENTAL POLICIES AND PERFORMANCE

 The Group is dedicated to reducing its impacts to the environment from its factories and offices through mitigating the environmental pollutions and utilising resource efficiently.
 The Group strives to comply with relevant environmental laws and legislations, and continual improvement on its performance.
-The Company will issue a separate Environmental, Social and Governance Report no later than two months after the date of this report in compliance with the Appendix 27 of the Rules Governing the Listing of Securities on the Stock Exchange the ("Listing Rules").
+The Company will issue a separate Environmental, Social and Governance Report on the publication date of this report in compliance with the Appendix 27 of the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").

-D. KEY RELATIONSHIPS WITH ITS EMPLOYEES, CUSTOMERS AND SUPPLIERS
+C. KEY RELATIONSHIPS WITH ITS EMPLOYEES, CUSTOMERS AND SUPPLIERS

 The Group strives to maintain a good relationship with its employees, customers and suppliers.
-For more details on how it creates a motivated workplace for its employees, produce quality products to satisfy its customers' expectations and, establish long-term relationships with its suppliers, please refer to the separate Environmental, Social and Governance Report to be issued by the Company.
+For more details on how it creates a motivated workplace for its employees, produce quality products to satisfy its customers' expectations and, establish long-term relationships with its suppliers, please refer to the separate Environmental, Social and Governance Report issued by the Company.

-E. COMPLIANCE WITH LAWS AND REGULATIONS
+D. COMPLIANCE WITH LAWS AND REGULATIONS

-During the year ended 31 December 2021, the Group was not aware of any non-compliance with any relevant laws and regulations that has a significant impact on it.
+During the year ended 31 December 2022, the Group was not aware of any non-compliance with any relevant laws and regulations that has a significant impact on it.

-F. CONTINUING CONNECTED TRANSACTIONS SUBJECT TO REPORTING REQUIREMENT
+E. CONTINUING CONNECTED TRANSACTIONS SUBJECT TO REPORTING REQUIREMENT